 - Do those beneficiaries still match up with your current wishes?

 - If so, great!
-However you will still need to think about some different aspects.
+However, you will still need to think about some different aspects.
 Make sure a minor child is not (I repeat, NOT) named as beneficiary and that there are no tax implications for naming or not naming certain individuals on accounts (Ex.: Spousal IRA accounts).
 You should also make sure contingent beneficiaries are listed in the event your primary beneficiary is not there upon your passing.

 - Make any desired updates and once you are satisfied with your beneficiary designations, make sure they are properly updated to work with your estate plan.
 Depending on who or what you wish to receive the asset will determine the language needed to properly designate such accounts.

 It is important to get this right if you want the asset to be distributed according to your wishes!
-It is also important to consider tax implications and efficiency when determining whether an individual, an estate, or a trust, should be selected as beneficiary for certain assets.
+It is also important to consider tax implications and efficiency when determining whether an individual, an estate, or a trust, should be selected as a beneficiary for certain assets.
 Each person’s estate plan is different, so the language needed will be specifically tailored to your wishes and what is best for your estate and the loved ones benefiting from it.